 The most common type of psychotherapy used for anorexia nervosa is CBT.
 CBT helps patients identify negative thought patterns and behaviors contributing to their eating disorders and teaches them how to replace these thoughts with more positive ones.

 Family therapy involves family members working with the patient toward recovery by setting goals and ensuring that the patient eats enough food during meals.

 Group therapy is helpful because it allows individuals with similar experiences to support one another while learning new coping skills.
-Similarly, support groups can also provide a similar structure where recovering anorexics can support one another throughout treatment.
+Similarly, support groups can provide a similar structure where recovering anorexics can support one another throughout treatment.